TEST 1: Applying 12 Volts To The Starter Motor S Terminal

 So in this test step, you're gonna' use a multimeter to see if the start signal is present when you turn the key to crank your 1.7L Honda Civic's engine.

 You can use a multimeter or a 12 Volt automotive test light.

-Connect the red multimeter test lead to the S terminal wire of the starter motor.
+Connect the red multimeter test lead to the female terminal of the 'S' wire using an appropriate tool.

 OK, let's examine your test result:

 CASE 1: The multimeter registered 10 to 12 Volts.
 This test result lets you know the starter solenoid is receiving the start signal.

 This means that we can forget about the safety neutral switch and the ignition switch being bad.
 OK, now the next test is to do a very easy and simple voltage drop test.
 Go to: TEST 3: Voltage Drop Testing The Battery (+) Cable.

 CASE 2: If your multimeter DID NOT register 10 to 12 Volts.
 This result exonerates the starter motor.
 Your starter motor is not bad.